-Ovako takes responsibility as a leading steel manufacturer for conducting its business in a sustainable manner from all aspects.
-This includes quality, customer relations, employees, safety, the environment and acting responsibly in the communities in which Ovako operates.
-This responsibility is set out in Ovako’s long-term strategy, its environmental policy, its health and industrial safety, and in the company’s code of conduct and core values.
+As a leading steel manufacturer, Ovako takes responsibility for conducting its business in a sustainable manner from all aspects, encompassing everything from quality and customer relations to employees, safety and the environment.
+It also means acting responsibly in the communities where we operate.
+Sustainability is an important component of Ovako’s long-term strategy, and these issues are set out in the company’s policies on the environment, health, energy and industrial safety, as well as in the company’s code of conduct and core values.

 Scrap-based steel production